 - Shopper / SKU-based purchase data

 Finally, when thinking about OTT performance, it is also important to consider the rate and distribution of the ads being served to clients.
-One of the benefits to the way that Strategus executes OTT is that we can serve impressions evenly and smoothly throughout the month.
+One of the benefits of the way that Strategus executes OTT is that we can serve impressions evenly and smoothly throughout the month.
 That is, content can be delivered in an even way to users, without bombarding them with the same ad over and over and over again.

 - The programmatic nature of the ads naturally lets us regulate impression flow day in and day out from different sources.
 This helps ensure things are always fresh and don’t get repetitive for users.